Bboy9090/GhostWriter-/README.md

 **Security Principles to Maintain:**
 - Never add features that store full card numbers or CVVs
-- Never add network communication features
+- Never share user data with third parties
-- Never add export features without strong encryption
+- Keep cloud storage encrypted and secure
 - Keep the panic wipe and auto-lock mechanisms intact
 - Maintain the failed attempt counter and auto-wipe logic